VKirijanova/Virtual-Books-Library-MS3-/README.md

 - Project's responsiveness checked on iPhone, Google Chrome, Microsoft Edge and worked perfectly.

 # Manual Testing #
+Home page have a list of books, already added by users.
+By clicking on the book name, container collapse down and show extra information about the book.
+On right side you have Home, Log In and Register button, on mobile version buttons hiding in hamburger button.
+Press Log In button it will redirect you to log in page with form which require Username and Password.
+Both input areas are mandatory and will turn red if left empty.
+If user will log in wrong username or password, flash message will pop in with message "Incorrect Uername and/or Password".
+Username and Password have minimum of 5 caracters, which indicates with message "Match the requested format" if you type less than 5.
+After entering right username and password, press Log In button, it is redirecting user to their profile page.
+Press Register button it will redirect to register page with form.
+Username and Password have minimum of 5 caracters, which indicates with message "Match the requested format" if you type less than 5.
+After succesfully choosing new username and pasword, Sign Up botton will redirect user to their created profile page with flash message

 ## Testing user stories ##
 1. As a user, I would like to have my personal profile.